-You must provide advance notice to the instructor if you are unable to complete the group research project activities, to hand in your assignments, or to participate in the in-class-exercises.
+You must provide advance notice to the instructor if you are unable to complete the group research project activities or to hand in your assignments.
 All requests for deferral of an assignment or any other class work due to health reasons must be accompanied by written documentation as outlined in the University Calendar and should be obtained while the student has the physical or emotional problem rather than after recovery.
-If you have missed an assignment for a legitimate reason that is notified to the Instructor before the deadline of the assignment, you will be granted an extension to hand in the assignment as close to the original date as possible but no later than one week after the due date.
-Travel arrangements and misreading of the syllabus are not valid reasons for requesting a deferred assignment or absence to an in-class exercise.
+Travel arrangements, personal engagements (i.e. work, meetings, etc.) and/or misreading of the syllabus are not valid reasons for requesting a deferred assignment or absence to an in-class exercise.
 Deferred assignments and permissions will not be granted if it is determined that just cause is not shown by the student.